stefanoIn/stefanoIn/README.md

 ## Current Work

 - UHI analysis project combining satellite data with urban environmental indicators
-- Development of a decision-support dashboard for municipal use (Mobility Lab collaboration)
+- Development of a decision-support dashboard for municipal use
 - Upcoming NLP course project: an Earth Observation–focused chatbot

 ---